syxddd10001/Phantom-In-The-Dark-Build-Log/README.md

 # Phantom-In-The-Dark-Build-Version
-Repo for Phantom In The Dark build version.
+Repo for Phantom In The Dark build log.
 The development repository is not public.
 This repo is only for documenting the progress of my game.
 Each version has a log with all the added features and bugs.

 Phantom In The Dark is a 2D action side-scroller game.